kiharalab/Emap2secPlus/README.md

 conda deactivate(If you want to exit)
 ```
 #### 4. Downloading the model files and example files.
-Due to the data quota limit of github, our model can't kept in this repo.
+Due to the data quota limit of github, our model can't be kept in this repo.
 Please download them [here](https://github.rcac.purdue.edu/kiharalab/Emap2secPlus/tree/master/best_model) and put them in the Emap2secPlus directory.
-If you git clone in 2nd options, please ignore this.
+If git clone in 2nd options, please ignore this.

 ## Usage
 ```